AGH-Code-Industry/monstrous-tide/MOT Docs/Docs/WeaponsSystem/Upgrades/WeaponUpgrade.md

+---
+extends: Resource
+---
 This is a parent class to all other upgrades
 ## functions/methods/etc.:

 Return Value Type|Name and arguments|Description
 -|-|-
-`void`|apply_upgrade()|Used to apply this upgrade to a weapon.
-Here it's empty method to be overriden by inheriting scripts
+`void`|apply_upgrade()|Abstract method ssed to apply this upgrade to a weapon.
+Here it's empty method
 ## fields/variables/etc.:

 Name|type|Description